 - Under Remove a subscriber if, select Order Created as your cancellation trigger.
 Once a subscriber creates an order, you want them removed from the abandoned cart flow.
 For context, if a subscriber comes back to their cart an hour after they abandon it to complete their order and your abandoned cart flow is scheduled to send 2 hours after abandonment, then this subscriber will not receive the message because they already created an order.

 - Save.
 Select Save in the bottom right corner of the properties editor.

 - Add actions to your flow.
-You can begin building your flow by dragging and dropping a Send Message action, a Delay, an A/B Split, or a Wait for Event Split.
+You can begin building your flow by dragging and dropping a Send Message action, a Delay, an A/B Split, or a Subscriber Event Split.

 - When adding a Send Message action to your automation flow, you may consider using some of our message enhancements located in the bottom right corner of the Message Editor to spruce things up.

 - Add emojis by clicking the square smiley face icon.

 - Add merge tags like abandoned cart link, subscriber first name, your shop link, or your shop name by clicking the overlapping tags icon.
 Note: In order for a coupon to auto-apply at checkout, please include the abandoned cart link and a coupon in your text message.

 - Add a Postscript-generated coupon by clicking the percentage icon.

 - Add a Shopify-generated coupon and discount link or an Abandoned Cart link by clicking the hyperlink icon.
 Note: Links and tags are trigger-specific.
 Not all link or tag options will be visible for all trigger types.
 For example, an abandoned cart link can only be added if the automation flow trigger is Checkout Started.